 What is IN2NYC?

 The International Innovators Initiative (IN2NYC) is a program that creates a pathway for international entrepreneurs to build their businesses in New York City and create jobs for New Yorkers.
-IN2NYC facilitates collaborative partnerships between City University of New York (CUNY) schools and international entrepreneurs, helping CUNY institutions collaborate with international entrepreneurs to further their institutional missions and goals, while enabling entrepreneurs to qualify for cap-exempt H-1B visas.
+IN2NYC facilitates collaborative partnerships between partner schools and international entrepreneurs, helping partner schools (CUNY institutions and NYU) collaborate with international entrepreneurs to further their institutional missions and goals, while enabling entrepreneurs to qualify for cap-exempt H-1B visas.
 Selected entrepreneurs will use their expertise to contribute to school communities and programs, while building their businesses in campus incubators.

 What are the goals of IN2NYC?

-- Support the CUNY system by attracting international talent and fostering entrepreneurship among its student and faculty population
+Support the CUNY system and NYU by attracting international talent and fostering entrepreneurship among its student and faculty population

 How does IN2NYC help entrepreneurs?